Deltik/SignEdit/README.md

 This plugin is a fork of [Omel's SignEdit](https://www.spigotmc.org/resources/signedit.25485/) v1.3.
 Omel's SignEdit v1.3 and older are not compatible with Bukkit v1.12 and newer because a deprecated API method was removed ([see related issue in MyPet](https://github.com/xXKeyleXx/MyPet/issues/1033)).

 Since this plugin does not use deprecated methods, it is expected to be compatible with Bukkit v1.7 and newer.
-Unit tests and continuous integration have not been implemented in this project yet.

 ### Backwards Compatibility with Omel's SignEdit v1.3